shinydevelopment/SimulatorStatusMagic/README.md

 ### I have a script to take my screenshots, can I automate this?

 Yes!
 SimulatorStatusMagic is available via [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage) and as a standalone source release.
-[Installation instructions](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/INSTALLATION.md) are available for each method.
+[Installation instructions](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/INSTALLATION.md) are available.

-It is recommended to only include `SDStatusBarManager` in your debug configuration so that the code is never included in release builds.
-Then, when you want to apply a perfect status bar, call `[[SDStatusBarManager sharedInstance] enableOverrides]`.
+It is recommended to **only** include `SDStatusBarManager` in your debug configuration so that the code is **never** included in release builds.
+When you want to apply a perfect status bar, call `[[SDStatusBarManager sharedInstance] enableOverrides]`.
 To restore the standard status bar, call `[[SDStatusBarManager sharedInstance] disableOverrides]`.

 ### What about automation of the sample app?